NeetBux-Hash/Tumbler.CameraUpgrades/README.md

 ---

 ## Troubleshooting:
 For questions or issues, join the [**Glacier Modding Discord**](https://discord.gg/6UDtuYhZP6).
-Additionally, new mod releases are automatically displayed in SMF, from where you can download updates.
+Additionally, new mod releases are automatically displayed in SMF, from where you can download them.

 ---